 I joke with clients all the time; “After this gig, I am unemployed again.”
 Unlike the people with 9-5 jobs, entrepreneurs are constantly networking, marketing, and seeking work.

-In a LinkedIn group, Valerie Gillies shared the story on how a friend witnessed Valerie marketing her business while shopping.
+In a LinkedIn group, Valerie Gillies shared how a friend witnessed Valerie marketing her business while shopping.

-I use my unique profession to give people a smile.
-When I am out running errands or even just socializing, it is easy to work in a positive profession of clowning into the mix.
+I use my unique profession to smile at people.
+When I am out running errands or even just socializing, it is easy to work in a positive career of clowning into the mix.
 When shopping, I say to the cashier, “You have made a clown very happy today.” and give them my card.

-The cashier smiles and occasionally it gets me a gig.
+The cashier smiles, and occasionally it gets me a gig.
 I know the card generates a discussion at least for a day.
 Fellow employees and family will hear the story of the clown at the cash register.
-I tell them “The card is proof that they really have talked to a real clown today.”
+I tell them, “The card is proof that they have talked to a real clown today.”

 Valerie’s marketing practices are now second nature, and her girlfriend figured she did this three times an hour when running local errands.